bluerobotics/ardusub-gitbook/software/ardusub-firmware.md

 - Beta (3.5-rc2): A pre-release of a stable build, used for testing and bugfixes before officially labeling a build as stable.
 The versions for the these builds are suffixed with *-rcx*, where rc stands for release candidate, and x is a number that is incremented as the beta is updated.
 - Development (3.6-dev): Development build, updated frequently.
 This build should only be used in practice by developers and advanced users.
 The versions for these builds are suffixed with *-dev*.

-Precompiled ArduSub binaries are [here](http://firmware.us.ardupilot.org/Sub/). **Note** Binaries are provided for many platforms, but only the Pixhawk 1 (PX4-v2 platform) is thoroughly tested and supported.
+Precompiled ArduSub binaries are available [here](http://firmware.us.ardupilot.org/Sub/). **Note** Binaries are provided for many platforms, but only the Pixhawk 1 (PX4-v2 platform) is thoroughly tested and supported.

 ## Release History